keithgee/Re-Resolver/README.md

 ## Requirements

 ### Build Requirements
-- Xcode 10.3
+- Xcode 11
-- Swift 5.0 (included with Xcode 10.3)
+- Swift 5.x (included with Xcode 11)

-This app may also build with Swift 4.2, but this configuration will not be maintained.

 You may also obtain a recent version of the app
 [from the App Store](https://itunes.apple.com/us/app/reresolver/id1137642671?mt=8).